-EMCORE designs and develops compound semiconductor materials and process technology and is a leading manufacturer of production systems used to fabricate compound semiconductor wafers.
+EMCORE is a leading designer and developer of compound semiconductor materials and process technology and a leading manufacturer of production systems used to fabricate compound semiconductor wafers.
 Compound semiconductors are used in a broad range of applications in wireless communications, telecommunications, computers, and consumer and automotive electronics.
-EMCORE believes that its proprietary TurboDisc(TM) deposition technology is the critical enabling process step in the cost-effective, volume manufacture of high-performance electronic and optoelectronic devices.
+EMCORE believes that its proprietary TurboDiscTM deposition technology is the critical enabling process step in the cost-effective, volume manufacture of high performance electronic and optoelectronic devices.
 The Company has recently capitalized on its technology base by expanding into the design and production of compound semiconductor wafers and package-ready devices.
 The Company offers its customers a complete, vertically-integrated solution for the design, development and production of compound semiconductor wafers and devices.
 EMCORE's production systems and process technology have been purchased by, among others: Hughes-Spectrolab, General Motors, Hewlett Packard Co., Lucent Technologies, Inc., Motorola, Inc., Rockwell, Samsung Co., Siemens AG, L.M.
 Ericsson AB, Texas Instruments Incorporated, Thomson CSF and thirteen of the largest electronics manufacturers in Japan.
-In fiscal 1996, only one customer, Hughes-Spectrolab, accounted for more than 10% of the Company's revenues; sales to this customer accounted for 23.6% of the Company's revenues.
-In fiscal 1996, no other customer individually accounted for more than 7.5% of the Company's revenues.